Coding-Cuddles/slides/solid/02-srp.md

 * Cohesion
 * Single Responsibility Principle (SRP)

+\note{
-[//]: # (The term separation of concerns was introduced by Edsger W. Dijkstra in his 1974 paper "On the role of scientific thought".)
+  The term separation of concerns was introduced by Edsger W. Dijkstra in his 1974 paper "On the role of scientific thought".

-[//]: # (In computer science, separation of concerns is a design principle for separating a computer program into distinct sections.
+  In computer science, separation of concerns is a design principle for separating a computer program into distinct sections.
 Each section addresses a separate concern, a set of information that affects the code of a computer program.
 A concern can be as general as "the details of the hardware for an application", or as specific as "the name of which class to instantiate".
-A program that embodies SoC well is called a modular[1] program.
+A program that embodies SoC well is called a modular program.
 Modularity, and hence separation of concerns, is achieved by encapsulating information inside a section of code that has a well-defined interface.
 Encapsulation is a means of information hiding.
-Layered designs in information systems are another embodiment of separation of concerns &#40;e.g., presentation layer, business logic layer, data access layer, persistence layer&#41;.)
+Layered designs in information systems are another embodiment of separation of concerns; e.g., presentation layer, business logic layer, data access layer, persistence layer.

-[//]: # (One of the best and proven solutions to separate concerns is      to reduce artificial dependencies      and simplify change. )
+  One of the best and proven solutions to separate concerns is to reduce artificial dependencies and simplify change.

-[//]: # (Systems that are broken up into small, well-named, understandable pieces enable faster work.)
-[//]: # (The core of the idea is to split, segregate, or extract pieces of functionality.)
+  Systems that are broken up into small, well-named, understandable pieces enable faster work.
+The core of the idea is to split, segregate, or extract pieces of functionality.

-[//]: # (The intent behind separation of concerns is to better understand and manage complexity and thus design more modular software. )
-[//]: # (This idea is probably as old as software itself and hence has been given many different names. )
+  The intent behind separation of concerns is to better understand and manage complexity and thus design more modular software.
+This idea is probably as old as software itself and hence has been given many different names.

-[//]: # (For instance, the same idea is called orthogonality by the Pragmatic Programmers.
-They advise separating orthogonal aspects of software.)
-[//]: # (Tom DeMarco &#40;early developer of structured analysis in the 1970s.&#41; calls it cohesion.
-Cohesion is a measure of the strength of association of the elements inside a module. )
-[//]: # (A highly cohesive module is a collection of statements and data items that should be treated as a whole, because they are so closely related.)
-[//]: # (Any attempt to divide them up would only result in increased coupling and decreased readability.)
-[//]: # (In the SOLID principles one of the most established sets of design principles, the idea is known as the Single-Responsibility Principle &#40;SRP&#41;)
+  For instance, the same idea is called orthogonality by the Pragmatic Programmers.
+They advise separating orthogonal aspects of software.
+Tom DeMarco -- early developer of structured analysis in the 1970s. -- calls it cohesion.
+Cohesion is a measure of the strength of association of the elements inside a module.
+A highly cohesive module is a collection of statements and data items that should be treated as a whole, because they are so closely related.)
+Any attempt to divide them up would only result in increased coupling and decreased readability.)
+In the SOLID principles one of the most established sets of design principles, the idea is known as the Single-Responsibility Principle,

-[//]: # (You can see here a reference to the Simon Sinek’s first and most popular book Start with WHY.
+  You can see here a reference to the Simon Sinek’s first and most popular book Start with WHY.
 It is in the New York Times and Wall Street Journal bestseller lists.
 In this book, Simon shows that the leaders who’ve had the greatest influence in the world all think, act, and communicate the same way—and it’s the opposite of what everyone else does.
-Simon calls this powerful idea The Golden Circle, and it provides a framework upon which organizations can be built, movements can be led, and people can be inspired.)
-[//]: # (And it all starts with WHY, following by How and What. )
+Simon calls this powerful idea The Golden Circle, and it provides a framework upon which organizations can be built, movements can be led, and people can be inspired.
+And it all starts with WHY, following by How and What.
+}

 # Exercise 1

 * Prompt
-    * Rooms 1, 3, 5, 7, 9: Describe the method to define responsibilities.
-What to do if class has multiple functions?
-Are all of them a separate responsibility?
+    * Rooms 1, 3, 5, 7, 9
+        * Describe the method to define responsibilities.
+        * What to do if class has multiple functions?
+        * Are all of them a separate responsibility?
-    * Rooms 2, 4, 6, 8, 10: How users/actors/roles/responsibilities correlate?
-Are they the same?
+    * Rooms 2, 4, 6, 8, 10
+        * How users/actors/roles/responsibilities correlate?
+        * Are they the same?
 Could they differ?
-Provide example of same and different combinations of users/actors/roles/responsibilities.
+        * Provide example of same and different combinations of users, actorsi, roles, and responsibilities.

 * Time limit: 10 minutes

 # Definitions

 * Actor - single source of change
     * Roles
     * Separate users of your software from the roles they playing
 * Responsibility
     * Responsibility, that your software has, is the responsibility to serve different groups of customers who consumes those services.
     * Responsibility is the source of change.
     * Responsibilities are tied to the actors, not the users
     * To find responsibilities, find families of functions with the similar audience/users requesting changes.
 * Two values of software
     * Ability to change frequently - primary value
     * Expected behavior - secondary value

-# SRP overview
+# SRP Overview

-Group only those things that truly belong together, and separate everything that does not strictly belong
+* Group only those things that truly belong together, and separate everything that does not strictly belong

-How to design software:
+* How to design software:
     * Identify the actors
     * Responsibilities that serve those actors
     * Allocate those responsibilities in modules
     * Structure the software so that responsibilities became a plugins to the rest of the application
     * Separate source files

 # Exercise 2

 * Code review practice:
     * Use the worksheet
     * Based on the code, suggest code improvements, explain why.
     * Use the worksheet to record your suggestions
 * Time limit: 15 min

 # Exercise 2 code for review